-Comment # Last Name First Name Affiliation Method RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 458 Dunn Logan Community member Online Comment Form RTP Project List N No change proposed.
+Comment : ‡ Last Name First Name Affiliation Method Date RTP Chapter received Appendix or Project List o Overall or HC Strategy RTP if applicable or RTP Project Name if applicable Comment proposes a change?
+(Y/N) Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Recommen Discussion or Consent topic (D/C) 458 Dunn Logan Community member Online Comment Form 7/22/2023 RTP Project L ist N No change proposed.
 Expressed support for Corridor C2 Tigard to Sherwood via Hwy 99W Corridor within the High Capacity Transit Strategy network vision with light rail on the highway and commuter rail on the existing rail tracks.
 Requested a local bus loop connecting to TriMet routes serving Tualatin and Portland.
 No change recommended.
 Corridor C2 is included in the HCT Strategy vision.
 While a representative mode and route chosen for analysis and modeling purposes, whether a connection will be implemented as light rail, commuter rail or rapid bus and the exact alignment will be determined as part of the corridor planning process.
 Local bus or shuttle planning is generally conducted by transit agency providers (like TriMet and/or the counties), which is currently underway as part of the Washington County Transit Study and will continue as part of Forward Together 2.0 next year.
 As such, this comment has been forwarded to TriMet for consideration.
-Additionally, as outlined in Chapter 8, Metro will also begin a study next year to identify service and coordination gaps specific to the Metro region, especially for suburban areas of the region and regional parks, document the range of potential solutions and explore innovative ways to improve transit access and convenience for users. Ν C 459 Edgar Paul Oregon City Email 8/19/2023 RTP Project List 12322, 12031, 12292, 12300 SW Corridor Y Requests that TriMet immediately table the proposed \$3.5 Billion Dollar Southwest Corridor MAX Light Rail Transit Line and repurpose those funds for Right of Way Improvements- enhancements, along with new computer technology and software capable of addressing the needs of a new Fleet of All-Electric Vehicles.
-No change recommended.
+Additionally, as outlined in Chapter 8, Metro will also begin a study next year to identify service and coordination gaps specific to the Metro region, especially for suburban areas of the region and regional parks, document the range of potential solutions and explore innovative ways to improve transit access and convenience for users. С 459 Edgar Paul Oregon City Email 8/19/2023 RTP Project L ist 12322, 12031, 12292, 12300 SW Corridor Y 1 No change recommended.
 Comment noted.
 Investment decisions do not rest with one agency and are made through in-depth process and engagement with all impacted communities and agencies.
-N C 460 Felton Lin Argay Terrace Neighborhood Association Online Comment Form and Email 8/25/23 RTP Project List 11813 Cross Levee trail Y Requests moving RTP ID# Cross Levee Trail to the earlier timeframe 2023-2030 and build it faster, citing many community and environmental benefits.
-This comment has been forwarded to the City of Portland for consideration of shifting project #11813 to the near-term 2030 Financially Constrained Project List from the 2045 Financially Constrained Project List in the 2023 Regional Transportation Strategy.
-TBD С 461 Ferreira-Gan Peter Community member Online Comment Form 7/30/2023 RTP Project List Y Consider the possibility of commuter rail service on the Portland and Western Railroad tracks along Tualatin Valley Highway in Hillsboro.
+N С 460 Felton Lin Argay Terrace Neighborhood Association Online Comment Form and Email 8/25/23 RTP Project L ist 1181: Cross Levee trail Y Requests moving RTP ID# Cross Levee Trail to the earlier timeframe 2023-2030 and build it faster, citing many community and environmental benefits.
+Amend as requested.
+See also Comment #725.
+Y С 461 Ferreira- Gandolfo Peter Community member Online Comment Form 7/30/2023 RTP Project L ist Y Consider the possibility of commuter rail service on the Portland and Western Railroad tracks along Tualatin Valley Highway in Hillsboro.
 No change recommended.
 The Tualatin Valley Highway rapid bus project is included in the 2030 Financially Constrained RTP Project List (#11589) to connect communities between Beaverton and Forest Grove with faster, more reliable high capacity transit.
 Currently, the Portland and Western Railroad tracks are still actively used to transport freight and the agency has not expressed interest in vacating and/or transitioning the line into commuter rail.
-N c 462 Fitzgerald Marianne Community member Online Comment Form 8/25/23 RTP Project List 10284 Outer Taylors Ferry Safety Improvements N Expresses support for funding the Outer Taylors Ferry Safety Improvements (RTP ID# 100284).
+N С 462 Fitzgerald Marianne Community member Online Comment Form 8/25/23 RTP Project L ist 10284 Outer Taylors Ferry Safety Improvements N Expresses support for funding the Outer Taylors Ferry Safety Improvements (RTP ID# 10284).
 No change recommended.
 Project is already included in the near-term 2030 Financially Constrained Project List.
+See also Comment #726.
 N С